 What is Injection Molding?

-Injection Molding works with molten fluid created by heating the plastic material above its melting point.
+Injection Molding works with molten fluid created by heating the plastic granules above their melting point.
 By heating the solid material, it is converted into a fluid state with a low resistance to flow.

 The material is poured into a mold, which shapes the size and looks of the article.
 The material is kept poured into the mold for some time to make it cool.
 Once the material cools down, it is injected into the heating chamber, and finally, the article is ejected.